limebat/PINN-1DBurgerEqn/README.md

 # Goals

-**1. Analysis of Burgers Equation Using PINN:** Analyze and reconstruct the flow field of the Burgers equation using both supervised and unsupervised PINNs.
+**1. Analysis of Burgers Equation Using PINN:** Analyze and reconstruct the flow field of the Burgers equation using standard supervised, supervised extended, and standard unsupervised PINNs.

-**2. Accurate Solution Capture:**Ensure the PINN model accurately replicates the analytical solutions of the Burgers equation
+**2. Accurate Solution Capture:** Ensure the PINN model accurately replicates the analytical solutions of the Burgers equation

-**3. Effective Sampling:** Use smart sampling techniques, such as adaptive and weighted sampling, to focus on complex regions with significant changes

-**4. Smooth Convergence:** Achieve smooth and efficient training of the model, indicating effective learning and proper convergence to the solution.
+**3. Smooth Convergence:** Achieve smooth and efficient training of the model, indicating effective learning and proper convergence to the solution.

-**5. Robustness to Variations:** Ensure the model remains accurate even with uncertainties in initial and boundary conditions
+**4. Robustness to Variations:** Ensure the model remains accurate even with uncertainties in initial and boundary conditions

-**6. Optimized Training:** Balance accuracy and computational efficiency by optimizing the network architecture and training parameters.
+**5. Optimized Training:** Balance accuracy and computational efficiency by optimizing the network architecture and training parameters.

-**7. Visualization and Comparison:**Visualize the flowfield solution, comparing it with analytical solutions to differences within numerical simulation.
+**6. Visualization and Comparison:** Visualize the flowfield solution, comparing it with analytical solutions to differences within numerical simulation.